Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Abstract

 \section{Abstract}

-Studying phase transitions in interacting quantum field theories generally requires the numerical study of the dynamical system on an N-dimensional lattice, which is, in most cases, computationally quite the challenging task even with modern computing facilities.
-In this work I propose an alternative way to solve Euclidean path integrals in quantum field theories, using radial basis function-type neural networks, where the nonlinear part of the path integral is approximated by a linear combination of quadratic path integrals, therefore making the corresponding problem analytically tractable.
-The method allows us to calculate observables in a very efficient way, taking only seconds to do calculations that would otherwise take hours or even days with other existing methods.
-To test the capabilities of the model, it is used to describe the phase transition in the 1+1 dimensional interacting real scalar $\phi^4$ theory.
+Studying phase transitions in interacting quantum field theories generally requires the numerical study of the dynamical system on a large lattice, which is, in most cases, computationally very challenging.
+In this work an alternative method is proposed to solve Euclidean path integrals in quantum field theories, using radial basis function-type neural networks.
+The method allows us to approximate observables in a very efficient manner, taking only seconds to do calculations that would otherwise take hours or even days with other existing methods.
+The model is used to describe phase transitions in the scalar $\phi^4$ theory for a wide range of coupling strength.
 The obtained phase transition line is compared to previous lattice results, giving very good agreement between them.
-The method is very flexible and could be extended to higher dimensions, finite temperatures, or even finite densities, therefore, it could give a very good alternative approach for solving numerically hard problems in quantum field theories.